 First, people start seeing you as an expert.
-Even if you feel ridiculous blogging about a subject which is very obvious for a [contractor | architect | engineer], most of the times this is very valuable information for your clients.
+Even if you feel ridiculous blogging about a subject that’s old news for contractors, architects, or engineers, most of the time, your blog will provide tremendously valuable information for your clients.

 Good subjects to blog or talk about could be:

 - Pricing and cost-related topics for construction projects.
 Clients will always research online about costs and pricing.
 So, for example, you could write about “How to build your flat for $X per square meter without losing quality” or “How to save $Y/month on heating costs.“

 - Your project portfolio.
 What have you done, when, how, and for whom?
 Include “before” and “after” pictures.
 You can also give context.
 What went well?
 What flopped?
 Don’t hide the mistakes, and avoid making it a sales show.
 People prefer transparency, and you gain trust only by being straightforward and honest.

 - Your work-related passion.
 If you blog or talk about what you’re passionate about, your eyes twinkle.
 You shine.
 People love to work with happy people.
 When you’re passionate about what you do, you’ll put more energy and effort into the blog or talk, and the result will be better.
 People love to read stories, and being passionate about something is attractive.
 Just think how good life would be if working on your passion was a way to earn more!